mgurdal/go-tutorial/docs/concurrency.md

 It is also common to define mutex in structs.
-As we can see below, we have defined the `*sync.Mutex` as a promoted field in `Counter` and used `c.Lock` and `c.Unlock` methods to protect the counter value.
+As we can see below, we have defined the `*sync.Mutex` as a promoted field in `Counter` and used the `c.Lock` and `c.Unlock` methods to protect the counter value.

 ```go
 type  Counter struct {